 By Tracy G. Cassels

 I have to admit something – I didn’t go into my pregnancy thinking this is how I would parent.
 In fact, I didn’t go into my pregnancy thinking much at all about how I would actually parent.
 I did, however, go into it with a strong sense of how messed up the whole birthing process had become in Western society and so early on in my pregnancy I focused on that.
 I read books, articles (scholarly and journalistic), talked to other parents, and did about all I could to brush up on my knowledge of home birth, natural birth, and the history of birth worldwide.
 Though I knew of the massive failures of the medical system, I learned more about the smaller-scale screw-ups and how they have managed to transform birth from an experience that is supposed to be transformative for a woman and her family to a terrifying ordeal.
 I learned about the difference in theory on birth that separates most midwives from most doctors.
-(In fairness, I also learned about the advantages that modern medicine can have when utilized properly and within reason.)
+(In fairness, I also learned about the advantages that modern medicine can have when utilized properly and within reason and how for some conditions it is absolutely the best approach, but mostly I learned that women need to feel confident with their bodies and make decisions that they feel comfortable with.)
 At the time I didn’t think this type of information would affect the way I parent, but the seeds of evolutionary parenting were already there and this was the information needed to make it a full blown obsession.

 It should be no surprise that the seeds to evolutionary parenting came from my upbringing and it involved aspects I would emulate and those I would rebel against.
 You see, my mom was involved in the movement to help mothers have a choice in their childbirth (why I have all those copies of Re: Birth to share) and with that came a bit of a view that children need their mother.
 So she was a stay-at-home mom (which was awesome).
 She breastfed us on demand until we weaned (all three of us weaned around 3 years of age), including a full year of exclusive breastfeeding.
 But she didn’t co-sleep with all of us, only my sister (the last child) got that benefit 14 years after I was born.
 So I had to sleep in a crib and cry for attention.
 Now, my mom did come get me all the time, but I was in a room on my own from birth.
 I was also pushed around in a stroller whenever we went out.
 And while I received touch from breastfeeding and some holding, my mother has always been physically removed (a product of her own upbringing) and so I can’t say I was held very much.
 [As a side note, I can say that my parents would have said they had a wonderful, happy, smart little girl when I was younger and would still say I was successful today.
 However, there is no doubt that being separated at such a young age had an impact on me.
 While I may be smart enough and outgoing, I struggled mightily with intimacy, closeness, and insecurity.
 So when I hear people say that they utilized parenting methods like crying-it-out and their children show no effects, I always wonder just a little how they truly know that without seeing their child grown up, demons and all.]
 However, the only aspect I consciously knew I would practice was on-demand and extended breastfeeding.
 Everything else was still up in the air.

-But while reading up on birth, everything was stewing in my brain and heart and I believe my final thoughts were shaped both by what I read about birth and what I had experienced growing up.
+But while reading up on birth, everything was stewing in my brain and heart and I believe my final thoughts were shaped both by what I read about birth, what I had experienced growing up, and what I would read on other parenting practices because of this.
 Reading how much birth has changed (and not always for the better) obviously triggered the question of how other aspects of parenting have changed.
 You just have to look at the proliferation of formula to see one of the most fundamental changes – how we feed our children.
 Somewhere in my readings, and I can’t quite pinpoint exactly when it was, things seemed to crystallize.
 Not only was I going to breastfeed on demand and for however long my baby wanted to (I still remember being a little surprised that I was the only mom in my prenatal breastfeeding class who declared they planned on breastfeeding until their baby weaned him/herself), but I started to think about other aspects of parenting, like co-sleeping, more.

 Thinking historically, I realized that, like natural birth with a midwife, co-sleeping has been the natural way for mothers and babies to sleep for all of human history – until recently and even then only in some cultures (like our Western ones).
 That had to count for something, right?
-And then there was my personal experience.
+Throw in sociological accounts and research showing the how co-sleeping helps later independence (or at the last doesn’t harm it) and it seemed like a darn good idea, if done safely.
+Then there was my personal experience.
 As I mentioned, my mother did co-sleep with my sister until my sister was around 8 (though in the older years it was just when my sister wanted to come in and that was usually in the middle of the night), and I don’t think it’s a coincidence that in terms of feelings of security and confidence, she puts me and my brother to shame.
-I realized she had a background of being safe and secure from which to build from and she’s done fabulously with it.
-I had to get over the fear that’s being promoted in our society though and my husband was wonderful with that – open to trying anything.
+But of course there was also that fear that is so prominent in our society and I had to get over that, something my husband was wonderful with.
 He had done a bit of co-sleeping with his son when he was very little and helped assuage my fears over smothering my soon-to-be-child.
-Of course, for all that humming and hawing and looking at Co-sleepers or in the bed gadgets, the moment my daughter was born, it all just felt right and we co-slept with nothing but us from that moment on.
+Of course, doing the research on how to bedshare safely (something we did before she was born) helped a lot.
+And for all that humming and hawing and looking at Co-sleepers or in-the-bed gadgets, the moment my daughter was born, it all just felt right and we co-slept safely with nothing but us from that moment on.

 But all this ignores another very real influence on how I decided to use evolutionary parenting techniques with my daughter – my husband.
 While I can’t speak to how he came on board with everything, he definitely helped our journey by being as open and willing to listen to my rants and back-and-forths as I delved into the literature to help figure things out.
 He offered input from his own experiences of what worked and what didn’t and, unlike so many parents, he was able to be unbelievably practical and honest about his previous experiences parenting.
 This meant he was open to change and didn’t have to maintain that how he did things before was the only way to do things.
 But most of all, he offered unconditional support.